Taiwolawal/darey.io-pbl/project3.md

 - In the Todo directory, run  `npx create-react-app client`.
 - Create a folder in the Todo directory called client where all react code will be added.
 - Before testing the react app, some dependencies needs to be installed.
 - Install concurrently `npm install concurrently --save-dev`.
-It used to run more than one command simultaneously from the same terminal window.
+It is used to run more than one command simultaneously from the same terminal window.
-- Install nodemon `npm install nodemon --save-dev`, it is used to run and monitor the server.
+- Install nodemon `npm install nodemon --save-dev`.
+It is used to run and monitor the server.
 If there is any change in the server code, nodemon will restart it automatically and load the new changes.
 - In Todo folder, open the package.json file, the section containing "scripts":{..} should be replaced with the code

 `"scripts": {